melezhik/swat/README2.md

         code: print "hello world"
         That's OK

-The piece of code above will be processed in two phases according to ["Swat runner  workflow"](#swat-runner-workflow) specification:

-    First swat converts swat story into Test::Harness test, and then adds eval "{code}" line into it:
+First swat converts swat story into perl code with eval "{code}" chunk addet into it, this is called compilation phase:

         ok($status,"response matches 200 OK");
         eval 'print "hello world"';
         ok($status,"content matches That's OK"); # etc

-    Then prove execute a generated code with a eval expression.
+Then prove execute the code above.

+Follow ["Swat runner  workflow"](#swat-runner-workflow) to know how swat compile stories into a perl code.

-The example with 'print "hello world"' is quite meaningless, there are of course more effective ways how you code use perl expressions in your swat stories.
+Anyway, the example with 'print "hello world"' is quite useless, there are of course more effective ways how you code use perl expressions in your swat stories.

-One of the obvious thing is to call Test::More functions to adjust swat execution phase logic: ( dependency on Test::More module is already done and need not to be \`used' )
+One of usefull thing you could with perl expressions is to call some Test::More functions to modify test workflow:

         # skip tests

         code: skip('next 3 checks are skipped',3) # skip three next checks forever
         color: red
         color: blue